floraison/flor/doc/patterns.md

 ## introduction

-The [Workflow Patterns](http://www.workflowpatterns.com/) are a catalog of various building blocks for workflow execution.

-The main section of the Workflow Patterns is the [Control-Flow Patterns](http://www.workflowpatterns.com/patterns/control/).

-Described here are ways to implement each of those control-flow patterns with flor.
-Some of them are not directly realizable with flor, approximations are proposed.
-This is a self-evaluation, for an authoritative voice, the workflow patterns website and its [mailing list](http://groups.google.com/group/workflow-patterns) are here.
+Workflow patterns refer specifically to recurrent problems and proven solutions related to the development of process-oriented applications.

-Each pattern is illustrated with a flor implementation (or approximation).
-There is a link to the original pattern explanation and its flash animation.
+This document describe Flor implementation for each of the [Control-Flow Patterns](http://www.workflowpatterns.com/patterns/control/) presented by the [Workflow Patterns](http://www.workflowpatterns.com/) website which catalog a comprehensive list of those workflow building blocks.
+Each implementation are provided with a link to the original pattern explanation and flash animation.

+This is a self-evaluation.
+For an authoritative source, see the [workflow patterns website](http://www.workflowpatterns.com/) and its [mailing list](http://groups.google.com/group/workflow-patterns).

 ## index